home-assistant/home-assistant.io/source/_integrations/wled.markdown

 Only native supported features of a light in Home Assistant are supported (which includes effects).

 ## Sensors

 This integration provides sensors for the following information from WLED:

-- Estimated current.
+- Estimated current (in mA).
-- Uptime.
+- Uptime (disabled by default)
-- Free memory.
+- Free memory (in bytes, disabled by default).
+- Wi-Fi Signal Strength (in %m disabled by default).
+- Wi-Fi Signal Strength (RSSI in dBm).
+- Wi-Fi Channel (disabled by default).
+- Wi-Fi BSSID (disabled by default).

 ## Switches